When you are working in customer service, no matter which industry, customers should be your friends.

 What did I do?

-I communicated the truth about the situation to the customer clearly.
+I communicated the truth about the situation to the customer.

 I explained the situation and assured the customer what we could complete the task if given one more day.
 The customer was very understanding about the situation and agreed to the new timeline.

-It was a learning for my team and me.
+It was learning for my team and me.

 If someone says jump; our response should not be “how high?”.
 We should be able to analyze and assess the situation before we agree.

 Our communication with customers is not restricted to email.
-Every now and then we also talk over phone or over Skype.
+Now and then we also talk over phone or Skype.